 1: Tied columns

-According to ACI 7.10.5: The ties vertical spacing must be in between 16D oflongitudinal bar (D is the diameter of the bar) and 48D from the ties diameter.
+- According to ACI 7.10.5: The ties’ vertical spacing must be between 16D of the longitudinal bar (D is the diameter of the bar) and 48D from the diameter of the link.

-If the ties spacing is too far the column then may face a shear failure.
+- If the spacing of the ties is too far, the column then may face a shear failure.

 2: Spiral columns